briandiloreto/AtomicViz/README.md

     * Class inheritance
     * Interface implementation

+* An integrated outline view mirrors the graph

+* Interact with the code:
+    * Jump to code from the graph or outline
+    * The graph and outline follow code editing

 * Works for many programming languages
-* Interacts with the code:
-    * Jump to code from the graph
-    * Make the graph follow code editing

 * Customize the graph:
     * Layout graphs by file/folder, by files, with no grouping, or using custom groups